gozdesert/gozdesert.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts-->
 ---

 Hi, I am Gözde Sert.
-I am currently in my fifth-year.
+I am currently in my fifth-year in the <span style="color:gozde-color-font">Texas A&M Statistics</span>.
 Advised .....

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.